Road gullies and drains

 Who looks after road gullies and drains

-We are responsible for gullies and gully grids (the metal gratings in the gutter) on adopted roads in Cheshire East and on land we own.
+We are responsible for gullies and gully grids (the metal gratings in the gutter) on adopted roads in Cheshire East.

 - Check our online gully tracker to see the gullies we maintain and when we last emptied it.
 We will empty all gullies before October 2022.